 Brexit: rights of Britons living in France to be protected

-United Kingdom – Reply by the Ministry for Europe and Foreign Affairs, to a written question in the National Assembly
+Brexit – Situation of British nationals owning second homes – Reply by the Office of the Minister of State for European Affairs, attached to the Ministry for Europe and Foreign Affairs, to a written question in the National Assembly

 The withdrawal agreement protects EU citizens living in the United Kingdom and UK nationals living in one of the 27 EU member States at the end of the transition period.
 Among other things, it provides for rights linked to residence, based on conditions identical to those set out in the directive on free movement in the EU (Directive 2004/38/EC).